Every Great Trip Starts With a Dream and a Plan

-Do we agree the almighty internet makes planning your getaway easier?
-At the same time it also makes it harder to choose where to go, how to get there and how to get the most bang for your buck; because there are literally thousands of options, hundreds of travel sites and dozens of travel apps to choose from.
+Do we agree the internet is a great source for vacation planning tips?
+But the same time it also makes it harder to choose where to go, how to get there and how to get the most bang for your buck; there are literally thousands of options, hundreds of travel sites and dozens of travel apps to choose from.

 When I started thinking about a trip to Europe last year I ran into a roadblock.
 In the US, travel agencies have gone the way of the independent book store.
 Unlike the UK and Europe, you won’t find a high street travel agency ready to help you book your dream trip.
 In fact after Googling my fingers off, I couldn’t come with one local agency in Denver CO besides AAA.
 Now AAA is handy if you have a flat tire and need a tow but they’re not European travel experts.